-The resistance matrix (Eq.~\ref{eq:refname04}) for the cell body near a no-slip solid surface includes three parts: $A_{b}$, which couples force and translational velocity; $C_{b}$, which couples torque and rotational velocity; and $B_{b}$, which couples torque and translational velocity.
-The submatrices $A_{b}$ and $C_{b}$ indicate that as the bacterium approaches the surface, the hydrodynamic resistance to its translational and rotational motions increases, which leads to a reduction in both translational and rotational velocities.
-This implies that the bacterium experiences increasingly restricted motion as it approaches the surface.
-The submatrix $B_{b}$ reveals that shear flow induced by a no-slip solid surface causes a rolling motion of the cell body, which in turn causes the bacteria to orient toward the surface~\cite{Das2015,Liu2025A}.
+The resistance matrix (Eq.~\ref{eq:refname04}) for the cell body near a no-slip solid surface comprises three submatrices: $A_{b}$, which describes the coupling between force and translational velocity; $C_{b}$, which describes the coupling between torque and rotational velocity; and $B_{b}$, which describes the coupling between torque and translational velocity.
+The elements of the submatrices $A_{b}$ and $C_{b}$ reveal that as the bacterium approaches the surface, the hydrodynamic resistance to its translational and rotational motions increases.
+This consequently leads to a reduction in both translational and rotational velocities, implying increasingly restricted motion for the bacterium near the surface.
+In contrast, the submatrix $B_{b}$ reveals that shear flow induced by the no-slip solid surface generates a rolling motion of the cell body, which in turn promotes the bacteria to tend to orient towards the surface~\cite{Das2015,Liu2025A}.

-In the absence of Brownian motion, bacteria are effectively trapped on the surface under the combination of near-field HIs and DLVO forces, exhibiting stable motion that prevents escape.
-However, the presence of Brownian motion introduces orientational diffusion, allowing bacteria to eventually escape from the surface~\cite{Li2008,Junot2022}.
-Specifically, near-field HIs suppress both the translational and rotational velocities of bacteria as they approach the surface, potentially prolonging their surface residence time.
-Furthermore, the non-zero submatrix $B_{b}$ promotes the orientation of bacteria toward the surface, further enhancing their surface residence time.
-To quantify the influence of near-field HIs on surface residence time, we conduct simulations for three distinct models presented in Fig.~\ref{fig:fig5}: $Model\,1$, which excludes near-field HIs; $Model\,2$, which omits the non-zero submatrix $B_{b}$; and $Model\,3$, which incorporates complete near-field HIs.
+In the absence of Brownian motion, bacteria are effectively trapped on the surface under the combination of near-field HIs and DLVO forces, exhibiting stable motion on the surface.
+However, the presence of Brownian motion introduces translational and rotational diffusion, allowing bacteria to eventually escape from the surface~\cite{Li2008,Junot2022}.
+However, as bacteria approach the surface, near-field HIs suppress both their translational and rotational diffusion (as shown in Appendix C), potentially prolonging their surface residence time.
+Furthermore, the non-zero submatrix $B_{b}$ promotes the orientation of bacteria towards the surface, further prolonging their surface residence time.

-We define the near-surface region as the area where the closest distance $h$ between the cell body and the surface is less than a critical height $h_{c}=7.0$~\si{\mu m}, as shown in Fig.~\ref{fig:fig6}.
-The surface residence time $\tau$ is defined as the duration between the first and last time that the bacteria cross the critical height $h_{c}$~\cite{Junot2022}.
+We define the near-surface region as the area where the closest distance $h$ between the cell body and the surface is less than a critical height $h_{c}=7.0$~\si{\mu m}~\cite{Junot2022}, as illustrated in Fig.~\ref{fig:fig6}.
+The surface residence time $\tau$ is defined as the duration between the first and last instances that the bacteria cross the critical height $h_{c}$~\cite{Junot2022}.
 In subsequent simulations (Fig.~\ref{fig:fig7}), the bacteria start with an initial inclination angle of $\Psi=145^{\circ}$ and an initial height of $h=h_{c}$.